 3. Teach and develop sportsmanship in a context of healthy competition

 There are no hard and fast rules for Grand Slam.
 Baseball Canada has put forth guidelines; teams of 6, all players in the infield, all players bat each inning, no walks or strikeouts, etc. Typical game days could include a 15-30 minute practice and then a game with another team afterward.
 60-90 minutes total.
 Baseball Manitoba can also provide stickers and sticker books for players depicting famous Canadian baseball players - awarded for successfully completing categories, within Grand Slam.

 To register for Grand Slam in your area, contact your local baseball association.

 In early June around 2,500 children, 9 years of age and under will participate in a Regional Grand Slam Jamboree.
 Each region will host at least one Jamboree highlighting this province wide program that features the use of a pitching machine to promote a high level of fun activity in a safe learning environment.

 The intent is for Jamborees to be held in every region of the province in early June.
 Ideally several local communities within each region will stage their own Jamborees.
 Each Jamboree will be participatory in nature and is designed to lessen the competitive focus.
 The program is formatted to promote fun and fellowship, as all teams will play several games throughout the day without the need to declare a champion.

-Each 9U participant will receive a medal.
-There will also be a draw within each region to randomly select a team, which will participate in a Provincial Grand Slam Jamboree at Shaw Park on June 17, 2017.
-To host a Jamboree in your area and receive medals, compete the form below and email it to Baseball Manitoba by May 15.
+There will be a draw within each region to randomly select a team, which will participate in a Provincial Grand Slam Jamboree at Shaw Park on June 26, 2021.
+To host a Jamboree in your area, compete the form below and email it to Baseball Manitoba.
+The deadline to host is June 12.